Brown rat: Alberta

-Alberta is the largest rat-free populated area in the world.
+Alberta is the largest rat-free, human-populated area in the world.
 Rat invasions of Alberta were stopped and rats were eliminated by very aggressive government rat control measures, starting during the 1950s.

-The only species of Rattus that is capable of surviving the climate of Alberta is the brown rat, which can only survive in the prairie region of the province, and even then must overwinter in buildings.
+The only Rattus species that is capable of surviving the climate of Alberta is the brown rat, which can only survive in the prairie region of the province, and even then must overwinter in buildings.
 Although it is a major agricultural area, Alberta is far from any seaport and only a portion of its eastern boundary with Saskatchewan provides a favorable entry route for rats.
 Brown rats cannot survive in the wild boreal forest to the north, the Rocky Mountains to the west, nor can they safely cross the semiarid High Plains of Montana to the south.
 The first brown rat did not reach Alberta until 1950, and in 1951, the province launched a rat-control program that included shooting, poisoning, and gassing rats, and bulldozing or burning down some rat-infested buildings.
 The effort was backed by legislation that required every person and every municipality to destroy and prevent the establishment of designated pests.
 If they failed, the provincial government could carry out the necessary measures and charge the costs to the landowner or municipality.

 In the first year of the rat control program, 64 t of arsenic trioxide were spread throughout 8,000 buildings on farms along the Saskatchewan border.
 However, in 1953 the much safer and more effective rodenticide warfarin was introduced to replace arsenic.
 Warfarin is an anticoagulant that was approved as a drug for human use in 1954 and is much safer to use near humans and other large animals than arsenic.
 By 1960, the number of rat infestations in Alberta had dropped to below 200 per year.
 In 2002, the province finally recorded its first year with zero rat infestations, and from 2002 to 2007 there were only two infestations found.
 After an infestation of rats in the Medicine Hat landfill was found in 2012, the province's rat-free status was questioned, but provincial government rat control specialists brought in excavating machinery, dug out, shot, and poisoned 147 rats in the landfill, and no live rats were found thereafter.
 In 2013, the number of rat infestations in Alberta dropped to zero again.
 Alberta defines an infestation as two or more rats found at the same location, since a single rat cannot reproduce.
 About a dozen single rats enter Alberta in an average year and are killed by provincial rat control specialists before they can reproduce.

-Only zoos, universities, and research institutes are allowed to keep caged rats in Alberta, and possession of unlicensed rats (including fancy rats) by anyone else is punishable by a penalty of up to $5,000 or up to 60 days in jail.
+Only zoos, universities, and research institutes are allowed to keep caged rats in Alberta, and possession of unlicensed rats, including fancy rats by anyone else is punishable by a penalty of up to C$5,000 or up to 60 days in jail.